axllent/silverstripe-bootstrap-forms/README.md

-# Add bootstrap classes to all form fields
+# Add CSS classes to Silverstripe forms to play nicer with Twitter Bootstrap

 An extension to add CSS classes to Silverstripe forms to play nicer with Twitter Bootstrap.